Skip to Content Top

 Accused of Probation Violation - Make Sure to Have an Attorney at Your Hearings!

 Having an experienced criminal defense attorney present to protect your rights at every stage of the violation of probation or violation of parole (VOP) process.
 Having a skilled attorney by your side at a violation hearing may mean the difference between incarceration and continued probation or parole.
-To find out more about how an attorney at the criminal defense law firm of Parkinson, Tarpey & Lloyd can stand up for your rights, call to schedule a free initial consultation at (215) 352-3432.
+To find out more about how an attorney at the criminal defense law firm of Parkinson, Tarpey Law can stand up for your rights, call to schedule a free initial consultation at (215) 352-3432.

 We defend clients facing VOP proceedings throughout Philadelphia, Bucks, Montgomery, and Delaware Counties.
 Our lawyers focus on criminal defense and have more than 40 years of combined experience.